e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-12-Disastrous_Development_2023.md

   - we need a *strong* leader who can group up team following the agreed team culture

 - Clarify mission and responsibility of each member
-  - e.g. what the mission/purpose of tech lead is, then what tech lead should do and not do for that
+  - e.g. what the mission/purpose of TL is, then what TL should do and not do for that

 - Clarify specification
   - PM, TL or whoever can do it should determine the specification more detail